alex-piccione/learning.Arduino-2/Docs/Components.md

-## DHT21 AM2301 - Sensore umiditá e temperatura
+## DHT22, DHT21 (AM2301) - Sensore umiditá e temperatura

+DHT22 is little bit better because it has 2% error instead of 3% error on Humidity.
+Both have 0.5 °C error

+They can have a integrade pull-up thermistor, otherwise that should be added in the circuit.

-6.70EUR on ebay
+DHT21 6.70 EUR on ebay
+DHT22 4 EUR on eBay (2 pieces order)

 Red: VDD
 Black: GND